fchastanet/bash-tools-framework/BestPractices.md

 ### 1.2.
 Arguments

-- shift each arg to avoid not shifting at all
 - to construct complex command line, prefer to use an array
   - `declare -a cmd=(git push origin :${branch})`
   - then you can display the result using echo `"${cmd[*]}"`
   - you can execute the command using `"${cmd[@]}"`
-- boolean arguments, to avoid seeing some calls like this `myFunction 0 1 0` here a myFunction with 3 boolean values. prefer to provide constants(using readonly) to make the call more clear like `myFunction arg1False arg2True arg3False` of course replacing argX with the real argument name Eg:
+- boolean arguments, to avoid seeing some calls like this `myFunction 0 1 0` with 3 boolean values. prefer to provide constants(using readonly) to make the call more clear like `myFunction arg1False arg2True arg3False` of course replacing argX with the real argument name.
+Eg:
   `Filters::directive "${FILTER_DIRECTIVE_REMOVE_HEADERS}"` You have to prefix
   all your constants to avoid conflicts.